 Markup Calculator

-Calculate selling price from cost and markup percentage โ or find your markup from cost and price.
-Includes automatic margin conversion.
+Calculate selling price from cost and markup — or find your markup from cost and price.
+Margin conversion included, updated live.

 This is one of the most common pricing mistakes in small business.
 Markup and margin are calculated from different bases: